simongarton/AdventOfCode/readme.md

 [Advent of Code](https://adventofcode.com/) is an annual programming competition, with initially simple puzzles starting on 1 Dec, and getting progressively harder - I rarely finish the last few days.

 2022 wasn't too shabby though.
-(And I need to import a stack of solutions from other projects into this one.)
+(And I need to import a stack of solutions from other projects into this one, for the older years.)

 ```
                 1111111111222222